-- Make sure you have documentation (e.g., privacy notice) on your website informing visitors that their information is being collected, of the type of data being collected, why it’s being collected, and how long the information is being held for..
+- Make sure you have documentation (e.g., privacy notice) on your website informing visitors that their information is being collected, of the type of data being collected, why it’s being collected, and how long the information will be stored.
 The GDPR requires sites to provide additional detail to users before collecting data.
 Make sure your site provides full disclosure of personal information purposes and time limits.
 Siteimprove makes access to all policies, including those related to privacy, easy to locate.

 - Make sure you are aware of all types of personal data collected on your website.
 Websites collect all types of data so it’s important to determine what data is necessary for collection and where it is located (I.e., if third-parties have access).
 Limiting the amount of data collection can reduce storage expenses and reduce liability and disclosure efforts following a data breach.
 A good place you can start is identifying a tool that works for the needs and scope of your organization.
 Siteimprove GDPR monitors your online presence, alerting you to the personal data that lives there, thus saving you time and lowering the risk of compliance issues down the road.
 Knowing where personal data lives on your website is a great way to find potential risks before issues arise.

 - Consider utilizing encryption as a part of your data collection and storage.
 While this point is more “behind the scenes”, companies should consider encryption of their collected personal data, depending on the level of sensitivity.
 Not only does it protect personal data by making personal data unreadable (should it fall into the wrong hands), encrypted data could be considered “unintelligible”.
 In some cases, unintelligible data is not required to be disclosed following a data breach.